 Primary Concern of Food Hygiene Practices

 Food hygiene practices aim to prevent microbial contamination.
-They help maintain a clean environment in food handling areas, including kitchens, restaurants, and food processing facilities.
+They help keep the environment clean in food-handling areas, such as kitchens, restaurants, and food-processing facilities.
 This involves maintaining the cleanliness of surfaces, equipment and employees.

 Target Hazards in Food Safety Practices